jobomat/hdm_cg/README.md

 ##### Quick overview of OUT Actions
 +  Save a new Version.
-+  Release a Render File.
++  Release a Render File (with replacement of Alembic paths!)
 +  Create a RenderPal Render-Set

+##### Details
+To create a RenderSet you have to create a Release-File first.
+This is because only in the Releases the correct paths for Alembic caches relative to the render location will be set.